 Category 4: Good Content + Good Audio Quality;

-You’ve worked hard to create good content.
+You’ve worked hard to create good content for your podcast, audiobook or YouTube video.
 But good content deserves good audio quality.

-Follow it and get your yourself into category 4.
-Rise above the competition.
+Follow them and get your yourself into the Category 4.

 Rule 1.
 Use Proper Recording Equipment